 It may cause extreme damage and huge losses.
 Thus, you should shut down the plumbing when planning to leave the property during winter.

 Major Plumbing Repair Work

-Draining the plumbing system in your home is not always necessary when adding some pipes or doing a minor repair, according to Jason, one of our professional plumbers in Sydney.
+Draining the plumbing system in your home is not always necessary when adding some pipes or doing a minor repair, according one of our 24/7 plumbing services team in Sydney.
 However, it may be necessary for some major repairs.

 For instance, you should drain it when installing a bathroom in your basement.
 In this case, you’ll need to drain the system since you will be connecting pipes below the existing plumbing.

 There may be a lot of water within the plumbing and this water may flow out when cutting the pipes and spill around your home.
 If you drain them beforehand, you’ll not experience this challenge.

 Draining the water pipes in your home and refilling the entire system after repair work is an easy process.
 Simply follow this process to drain all the pipes:

 - Start with shutting off your home’s main water supply.
 You can find a shutoff valve near your water meter.

 - Next, open all sink faucets, starting from the topmost floor of your home.
 Doing this will let air in the plumbing.
 Air will assist the water to flow when draining the plumbing.